- Article published at:

 You can even use painter's tape to mark the shape of the nightstand on the floor.
 It helps you see how it'll fit in your room.

-Nightstand dimensions depend on your bed size and room layout.
+Nightstand dimensions and bedside table dimensions depend on your bed size and room layout.

-The best nightstand size for a queen bed is 21"–29" wide.
+The best nightstand size for a queen bed is 21 to 29 inches wide.

-The ideal nightstand size for a king bed is 28" wide or more.
+The ideal nightstand size for a king bed is 28 inches wide or more.

-Follow nightstand height rules and try to match the nightstand height to bed.
+Follow nightstand height rules and match the nightstand height to bed.

 A nightstand should be the same height as a bed for comfort and balance.